geekmomprojects/InfinityOctahedron/README.md

 # Infinity Mirror Octahedron
 <a href="https://www.youtube.com/watch?v=zY7c4jWUfVQ"><img src="./Images/OctahedronOn.jpg" width="300px"></a> <img src="./Images/OctahedronOff.jpg" width="300px">

 Design files for Infinity Mirror Octahedron shown above.
-The design files were created to use 12 segments of LED strip containing 144 LEDs/m.
-Each segment contains 14 LEDs.
+The design was created to use an LED strip containing 3535 sized LEDs with a pixel density of 144 LEDs/m.
+In the build, the strip is cut into 12 separate segments, each of which contains 14 LEDs.

 <img src="./Images/Octahedron1.JPG" width="400px">